Now it’s time for what many regard as Dario Argento’s best film. Here is my Suspiria Blu-ray Review.

 For those of you yet to see the film I’ll leave you with a little taster with trailer…

-Suspiria Blu-ray Review is part of out Countdown To Halloween season
+This Suspiria Blu-ray Review is part of out Countdown To Halloween season, keep an eye out for further classics.

 Director(s): Dario Argento